 Fry the salmon cakes

 - In a heavy-bottomed skillet over medium heat, warm a splash of sunflower oil.
-Dust the salmon cakes with a bit of flour, if using.
-Carefully add the salmon cakes to the skillet and fry util golden brown on 1 side, 3 to 4 minutes.
+Dust the patties with a bit of flour, if using.
+Carefully add the cakes to the skillet and fry util golden brown on 1 side, 3 to 4 minutes.

-- Carefully flip the salmon cakes with a spatula and fry on the other side for 3 to 4 more minutes.
+- Carefully flip with a spatula and fry on the other side for 3 to 4 more minutes.
 The cakes should be nice and hot inside.

 ☞TESTER TIP: These salmon cakes are quite delicate, so take extra care both when slipping them into the skillet and when flipping them.

 - Lift the salmon cakes out of the pan and onto paper towels or a brown paper bag cut open.
 (You can also keep them warm in a low oven until the rest are cooked, if you prefer.)

 - Serve with the avocado spread, chimichurri, and lime.

 - Scaling the recipe–The avocado dip and chimichurri sauce for the salmon cakes make enough for a double batch of salmon cakes.